 - Bake for approximately 45 minutes or until golden.

-- Remove from the oven to cool.
+- Remove from the oven to cool in the tin.
 Cut into squares while still warm and dust with sugar.
 Enjoy!